Balaguru4580/TimeFlow/README.md

 * **frontend**: Contains the front-end code for the user interface of the app.
 * **backend**: Contains the back-end code that manages the server, database, and other functionalities.

-Nginx is used to server as a reverse proxy for the front and backend.
+Nginx is used to server as a reverse proxy for the front and backend, along with a PostgreSQL database to store user and reward data.

----
+## Run this project

 ### Run with Docker (recommended)